hicommonwealth/commonwealth/knowledge_base/_Glossary.md

 ### Chain Base

-An architectural layer of blockchain atop which NETWORK protocols are built.
+A blockchain ecosystem, or L0, atop which NETWORK protocols are built.

 ### Chain Entity